 Marijke de Pauw is an associate postdoctoral researcher at the Vrije Universiteit Brussel (VUB).
 She holds a doctoral degree in law from the VUB and Université Saint-Louis – Bruxelles.
 Her main areas of expertise include the rights of older persons, age discrimination and the rights of persons with disabilities.
 Dr. de Pauw also continues to be a member of the editorial board of the Flemish human rights journal Tijdschrift voor Mensenrechten and an active member of the EU Cost Action on Ageism.

 “Global Europe – Basel Papers on Europe in a Global Perspective” is an academic e-journal showcasing the excellent research of graduates as well as other young and senior scholars interested in analyzing Europe and the EU in a global context.
-The journal is published in two issues per year by the Institute for European Global Studies at the University of Basel.
-It is available via the websites www.europa.unibas.ch/global-europe and http://ub-ojs.ub.unibas.ch/ojs/index.php/global_europe/.
-In addition, readers can subscribe to it by sending an e-mail to europa(at)unibas.ch.
+The journal published in two issues per year.
+The publications are available as PDF-files via the open access platform of the University Library Basel as well as in the e-journal's archive on this site.
+In addition, readers can subscribe to it by sending an e-mail to email@example.com.